ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-obtain-token-and-purchase-ram.md

 Before starting this tutorial, ensure you have the following:

-- **A Developer Testnet Account**: You need an account on the Ultra testnet.
-If you don't have one, please refer to our previous tutorial on [how to create a testnet account](./tutorial-generate-key-and-create-testnet-account.md).
+- A developer account on the Ultra Testnet and to be logged into the Ultra Toolkit.
+If you don't have it, please follow our previous tutorial: [Tutorial - Log in to the Ultra Toolkit](./tutorial-login-to-toolkit.md).

 ## Goal

 The goal of this tutorial is two-fold:
 1. **To add UOS tokens to your testnet account using the faucet**: The faucet is a tool that distributes free UOS tokens on the testnet, allowing you to perform transactions and interact with the blockchain without real financial cost.
-2. **To purchase RAM for your account using `eosio.buyram`**: RAM in the EOSIO ecosystem is needed to store data on the blockchain.
+2. **To purchase RAM for your account using `eosio::buyram`**: RAM in the EOS ecosystem is needed to store data on the blockchain.
 For example, if you want to store or manage digital assets like Uniqs, you need sufficient RAM.
 This tutorial will show you how to increase your RAM quota based on current prices and the amount of UOS you are willing to spend.

 By the end of this tutorial, you should be able to comfortably manage your resources on the Ultra blockchain, paving the way for more complex interactions such as deploying smart contracts or trading digital assets.